Eduux/Eduux/README.md

-# Hi there, I'm André 👋
+# Hi there, I'm Eduardo 👋

 I'm a Senior Software Engineer specializing in Full Stack Web Development.
 I have over 8 years of experience working with web development.
 For the past few years, I have been working with React, Node.js, Next.js and Vue.